Christon-Ragavan/Getting-Started-With-Colab/README.md

 For now we can only use Colab with google drive which is really simple to get started.

-## A gneral overview of the steps involved
+## A general overview of the steps involved
 1. You need to have a google account (or) create new one
 2. Upload your scripts (Not data - To be extra careful about the copyrights comtent during traning)
 3. Run the Scripts on Colab from Google Drive.